Lastget/text_summarization/README.md

 # text_summarization
-Use MT5 model translate and summarize texts.
+Fine-tune MT5 model to translate and summarize.